 5. Negotiation and Communication Skills

-How I Provide Legal Protection For My Sellers, What I’ll Do For You and Helping You Prepare To Sell
+How I Provide Fiduciary Protection For My Sellers, What I’ll Do For You and Helping You Prepare To Sell

 Real estate is serious business and there are severe consequences for fraud or mistakes.
 You don’t want your Realtor pretending to know how to do things and get you in trouble.